Azure-Samples/python-mcp-demo/README.md

 You can attach the VS Code debugger to the running MCP server to set breakpoints and inspect code execution.

-### Debugging stdio server with GitHub Copilot
+### Debugging STDIO MCP server with GitHub Copilot in Codespace/Dev Container/locally

-To debug the stdio server (`main.py`) while using it with GitHub Copilot:

 1. Open `.vscode/mcp.json` in the editor